 Situation: MSU is a recognized international leader in the development of new cultivars of small grains that are sought by buyers around the globe.
 Researchers evaluate germplasm and identify traits that produce wheat and barley cultivars that meet increasing world demands for quality, while maintaining yields for producers.
-An aggressive plant breeding program ensures development of higher yielding, disease and insectresistant wheat and barley cultivars.
+An aggressive plant breeding program ensures development of higher yielding, disease and insect resistant wheat and barley cultivars.
 Additional work in the development of alternative crops continues to produce new market opportunities for Montana producers.
+Research results will increase the competitiveness of Montana wheat producers through improved winter wheat varieties with enhanced yield potential, pest resistance, and end-use qualities.

 Priorities: MSU seeks to maintain its role as a leading university in small grains genetics research.
-The agricultural community and allied industries depend on new cultivars of important crops to remain competitive in the world market place.
-Primary breeding objectives include increasing yield potential, improving winter hardiness, wheat stem sawfly resistance, imidazolinone herbicide tolerance, and enhanced dual-purpose end-use quality.
+The agricultural community and allied industries depend on new cultivars of important crops to remain competitive in the world marketplace.
+Primary breeding objectives include increasing yield potential, improving winter hardiness, wheat stem sawfly resistance, imidazolinone herbicide tolerance, and enhanced dual-purpose end-use quality grains.
 MSU's intensive genomic research will help Montana producers stay competitive and will provide improved cultivars adapted to Montana climatic conditions and cropping systems.
 Increased understanding of the molecular biology and biochemistry of cereal grains will lead to the development of products more suited to the requirements of competitive world markets.
+Continued productivity of our breeding program will improve our understanding of the genetics of key traits and allow the development of new selection tools.
+The broader impacts of the work are a larger food supply for the world, an improved ability of Montana farmers to compete in a global marketplace, and a strengthening of export markets for U.S. wheat.

 Input: Recommendations and priorities are established by foreign trade teams, international trade missions, faculty, staff, and students.
 Farmers cooperate by providing dryland and irrigated fields for variety trials and by providing associated inputs.
 Research grants and proposals are received from the Montana Wheat and Barley Committee.
-Through stakeholder input, we are routinely applying for PVP title V status on all released wheat and barley varieties, which in turn increases revenues for research.
+Through stakeholder input, we are applying for PVP Title V status on all released wheat and barley varieties, which in turn increases revenues for research.